dotnet/linker/andrew-arcade-notes.md

 TODO: Make sure we know where does the verison number goes
 TODO: Confirm my understanding for the SHA usage is fine

+## Step 5: Add dotnet-core feed to NuGet.config.

+The repo already have a Nuget.config file, it has an extra feed called nuget-build, associated with it is a comment related to sdk build.
+I have no idea what does it mean, but we better keep it around, and then it missed the arcade feed, which is probably important, so I added it there.
+The feed named dotnet-core is not the same, I *upgraded* it, so let's hope for the best that the new feed got better bits.

+Here is the moment where things might start to fail, since I am not adding extra files, but changing existing ones ... wish me luck!